-In addition to working with individual faculty, students may also choose to participate in the school's world-class interdisciplinary research centers.
-These include the NSF Center for Embedded Networked Sensing, the NASA Institute for Cell Mimetic Space Exploration, the NSF Center for Scalable and Integrated Nanomanufacturing, the MARCO Functional Engineered Nano-Architectonics Focus Center, and the DARPA Center for Nanoscience Innovation for Defense.
+Students may choose to work with individual faculty or to participate in any of the school's world-class interdisciplinary research centers.
+These include the NSF Center for Embedded Networked Sensing, the NASA Institute for Cell Mimetic Space Exploration, the NSF Center for Scalable and Integrated Nanomanufacturing, the MARCO Functional Engineered Nano-Architectonics Focus Center, the DARPA Center for Nanoscience Innovation for Defense, and the NRI Western Institute of Nanoelectronics.
 Our faculty and students are also active partners in the California NanoSystems Institute located at UCLA.

-Our distinguished faculty is composed of recognized experts in their fields, including 21 members of the National Academy of Engineering, and many junior faculty who are widely honored for their work.
+Our distinguished faculty is composed of recognized experts in their fields, including 22 members of the National Academy of Engineering, and many junior faculty who are widely acclaimed for their work.
 Many faculty members are award-winning educators, and every faculty member, no matter how senior, teaches at least one undergraduate course each year.

-We are seeking exceptional and dedicated students who share our desire to positively contribute to engineering, to society, and to industry.
+We are seeking exceptional and dedicated students who share our desire to positively contribute to the engineering profession and society.
 I invite you to consider becoming a UCLA engineer.